pigupp/model-helper-mc/README.txt

 III.
-Add Models and Textures:
+Adding Models and Textures:

 1. Open both folders (VSC: File > Add Folder to Workspace...; Or just open them in a file explorer).
 2. Navigate to the folder: "Model-Helper Resourcepack":